Nic-Gould/HUD/README.md

 ## OpenHUDware.sky
 This was my first DIY drone.
 Built on the cheap using an untested flight controller I banged together out of a couple of dev boards and the ARDUPILOT code.
 Repo [here](https://github.com/Nic-Gould/Drone)

+#Status
+detection is working, users can "click" on items in the HUD by extending their index and middle finger simultaneously, click event is detected using CV and sent via websocket to HUD.
+* The UI consists of an html file in /overlays (will probably move to Tauri)
+* object detection is done in vision/vision.py
+* /vision/bridge.py initialises the websocket server to send events to the overlay.